← Back to Research

 Inventory health is good

-Total unsold inventory in Hyderabad stands at approximately 48,000 units (Anarock Q1 estimate).
+Total unsold inventory in Hyderabad stands at approximately 48,000 units.
 At current absorption rates, this represents 14–16 months of supply — healthy territory.
 Compare this to Mumbai (38 months) or Bengaluru (22 months).
 The relative scarcity keeps price floors firm.

 Key Risks to Watch